lino-framework/book/docs/specs/checkdata.rst

     >>> from lino.api.doctest import *
     >>> from django.core.management import call_command

-This describes an approach of defining and checking for "plausibility problems".
-It is implemented in the :mod:`lino.modlib.plausibility` module.
+The :mod:`lino.modlib.plausibility` plugin adds support for defining **data checkers**.

-A **plausibility problem** is a kind of "soft" database integrity problem.
+A **data checker** is a piece of code which tests for application-specific "soft" database integrity problems.
 Where "soft" means that it is not detected by the database engine because it requires more application intelligence to detect.

-At the end-user interface they are simply called *data problems*.
+When a data checker finds a problem, then it issues a *problem message* which is assigned to a *responsible user*.

 Data checkers